 Unfortunately our winter did not involve any flights to warm weather getaways, but we had to mark Spring somehow!
 So we decided to zip down to Provincetown for a couple of nights during the kids April break.
 I have to say I may prefer Spring in P-town over its Summer-crazed self!
 It was easy, fun, and not crowded at all.

-We met old friends and their kids down at the Harbor Hotel.
-I love this hotel because it has a cool design, it sits a bit out of the fray, is a lovely beach stroll away from town, and has easy access to the incredible dunes.
-Plus it doesn't hurt that the place has a good vibe, is really reasonable, and has a beautiful outdoor fire pit with a view of the sea.
+We met old friends at the Harbor Hotel.
+I love this hotel because it has a cool design, sits a bit out of the fray, is a lovely beach stroll away from town, and has easy access to the incredible dunes.
+Plus it doesn't hurt that the place has a is really reasonable and has a beautiful outdoor fire pit with a view of the sea.

 I love the courtyard rooms because they open right onto the grass which is a perfect spot for bocci and lounging at the picnic tables.
 We got a Courtyard suite with an extra cot and it fit us and our 2 kids beautifully with a cool frosted sliding door to separate their room from ours and two small bathrooms.